-Permit eligibility is limited to discharges from "large" and "small" construction activities, as defined in Appendix A, where the South Carolina Department of Transportation ("Permittee") is the Operator.
-This DOTCGP contains eligibility restrictions as well as Permit conditions and requirements.
+Permit eligibility is limited to discharges from "large" and "small" construction activities, as defined in Appendix A, being undertaken to repair, improve, maintain or expand a roadway on which the South Carolina Department of Transportation has a right-of-way.
+Such activities are limited to where the South Carolina Department of Transportation or a local governmental entity is the Operator.
+This TCGP contains eligibility restrictions as well as Permit conditions and requirements.
 You may have to take certain actions to be eligible for coverage under this Permit.
 In such cases, you must continue to satisfy those eligibility provisions to maintain Permit authorization.
 If you do not meet the requirements that are a pre-condition to eligibility, then resulting discharges constitute un-permitted discharges.
-By contrast, if you do not comply with the requirements of the DOTCGP, you may be in violation of the DOTCGP for your otherwise eligible discharges.
+By contrast, if you do not comply with the requirements of the TCGP, you may be in violation of the TCGP for your otherwise eligible discharges.